Greatest Literature banner

 The search for what happened to a young girl who disappeared thirty years ago from a Swedish island ruled by her rich family would have made an acceptable entry in the work of any other of the good and popular crime writers of the day.

-But it's the character of the strange little female hacker with the tattoos and punk-style clothing that galvanizes the novel.
-And, by coming back into the story to ally with Blomkvist, she raises it to another level.
+But it's the character of the strange little female hacker with the tattoos and punk clothing that galvanizes the novel.
+Coming back into the story to ally with Blomkvist, she raises it to another level.
 She practically takes over the second and third novels in the series.
 No wonder the English-language publishers wanted to change the Swedish titles to focus on "the girl" (who is actually in her twenties).

 The first novel builds to multiple peaks, including Salander's revenge, the solving of the main mystery, plus Blomkvist's revenge (again with Salander's help) against the crooked capitalist who had ruined his reputation, and several other crises along the way.
 In this respect, The Girl with the Dragon Tattoo is structured more like a serial than one overarching story.
 Larsson is fond of sections ending on breathless revelations to push readers into the next set of adventures.